-Fairbanks Summer Arts Festival – a festival of its own kind
+Fairbanks Summer Arts Festival – a Festival to Learn from Famous Artists

 Summer time is festival time.
-One thinks of open air concerts, Boho looks, plaid shirts, great music and hopes for sunshine as it is not so fun to dance in the rain, even when the song suggests the opposite. 😉
+One looks forward to great music, hopes for sunshine, and thinks of what to wear for outdoor concerts.
+Whether the outfit is a casual plaid shirt with Tee and jeans or a cool Bohemian Style look, it is not fun to dance in the rain, even when the song suggests the opposite. 😉

 The Fairbanks Summer Arts Festival that started yesterday, doesn’t care about rain or sunshine for most of its events.
 Many performances take place in the comfortable seats of the UAF Davis Concert Hall, Great Hall, and Salisbury Theater, at the One Riverview Plaza, or at the Gold Room of the Westmark Hotel in downtown Fairbanks.
-Jazz concerts take place at the Pump House which is a historic place in College, at the Blue Loon, a multi-event saloon out in Ester, or in a tent out in Fox at the Silver Gulch, which is one of Alaska’a breweries.
+Jazz concerts take place at the Pump House which is a historic place in College, or in a tent out in Fox at the Silver Gulch, which is one of Alaska’s breweries.

 The Fairbanks Summer Arts Festival brings together artists from various places outside of Alaska, like Gary Gibson, Bohuslava (Slavka) Jelinkova, Caitlin Warbelow, or Dongsheng Wei.
 At the beginning of the festival, the festival guest artists give performances in the evenings.
 Towards the end of the festival, the students will exhibit or perform what they learned during the classes taught by the guest artists. students pay fees for the classes.
 Private lesson can be arranged among request, too at a festival rate.